berndtmark/PiTVServer/README.md

 # TVServer
-This script will setup 5 applications.
+This script will setup 6 applications.
 * Sonarr/Radarr - Used to fetch .nzb files from your indexer and send them to your download client
     * Sanarr - TV Shows
     * Radarr - Movies
 * Sabnzb - Your download client.
 Will receive .nzb files, and fetch the articles from your usenet server
 * Plex - This is where you watch stuff
+* Jellyfin - This is where you watch stuff (another option to Plex - comment out/ignore if you dont need)
 * Tautulli - Statistics about Plex

 ## Script Setup